A-Chandan-102/RTL-Design-Workshop/Module 1/Lab1/READ.ME.md

 sudo apt install iverilog
 sudo apt install gtkwave
 ```
-Also explored various designs in `verilog_files`
+Also explored various designs in present in `verilog_files`
-Learning Outcomes
+### Learning Outcomes
-Set up the RTL design and simulation environment.
+- Set up the RTL design and simulation environment.
-Learned to clone and work with a GitHub-based VLSI workshop repository.
+- Learned to clone and work with a GitHub-based VLSI workshop repository.
-Set up and verified Icarus Verilog and GTKWave.
+- Set up and verified Icarus Verilog and GTKWave.
-Understood the role of each tool in the RTL simulation workflow.
+- Understood the role of each tool in the RTL simulation workflow.